nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/discounts.md

 > [!NOTE]
 >
-> **By default, there are no discounts available in nopCommerce, so you can create them from scratch and follow your own marketing strategy**
+> By default, there are no discounts available in nopCommerce, so you can create them from scratch and follow your own marketing strategy.

 ![discounts](_static/discounts/discounts.png)